GE Predix IIoT to Offer Integrated Field Service/Asset Performance Management

 For each front-line combat soldier there are 10 soldiers laboring behind the lines on logistics and supplies, so goes the military axiom; similarly, it’s been observed that for every salesperson pushing product for a manufacturing company there’s a field service technician maintaining those products in the field.
 For “asset intensive” industries, maintaining equipment is a hugely complex operational challenge upon which much depends, including customer retention.

 Today at GE’s Minds + Machines conference in Berlin, GE and ServiceMax announced the integration of the cloud-based ServiceMax field service management (FSM) solution with GE’s predictive, AI-based Asset Performance Management (APM) portfolio on GE’s Predix Industrial Internet of Things (IIoT) platform.
-ServiceMax, acquired in January by GE, was named one of the two co-leaders (along with Oracle Field Service Cloud) in Gartner Group’s field service management Magic Quadrant report last November.
+ServiceMax, acquired in January by GE, was named a leader (along with Oracle Field Service Cloud, among others) in Gartner Group’s field service management Magic Quadrant report last November.

 “We’re taking advantage of the power of the Predix platform,” said Dave Yarnold, CEO of ServiceMax in a phone interview with EnterpriseTech, “to transform how companies predict, manage and service equipment through the entire asset lifecycle.
 Understanding the data, coming up with strategies around the data and then the ability to take all that info, make predictions about maintenance and service, and then pass that over to a service execution system… We’re leveraging both of these solutions (ServiceMax and APM), bringing them together for something that’s not been done before in the asset operations space.”